-2.1.3 Stimuli
+2.1.3 Media

-The third kind of data that can be manipulated in the project manager is stimuli.
-If you have imported the stimuli during the import process successfully, the stimuli will be listed on the left side, below scenarios and participants.
-You can also import stimuli in the project manager.
-To do so, click the "Add Stimulus" button in the tool bar of the project manager.
+The third kind of data that can be manipulated in the project manager is media files.
+If you have imported the media during the import process successfully, the media files will be listed on the left side, below scenarios and participants.
+You can also import media in the project manager.
+To do so, click the "Add Media" button in the tool bar of the project manager.
 You can then select one or many files and import them into the project.
-If you import the stimuli with this method, you will need to associate them with scenarios and participants manually (see below).
+If you import media files with this method, you will need to associate them with scenarios and participants manually (see below).